-1. I hereby certify that this petition complies with the formatting requirements of NRAP 32(a)(4), the typeface requirements of NRAP 32(a)(5) and the type style requirements of NRAP 32(a)(6) because it has been prepared in a proportionally spaced typeface using Microsoft Word 2007 in 14-point Times New Roman font.
+1. I hereby certify that this brief complies with the formatting requirements of NRAP 32(a)(4), the typeface requirements of NRAP 32(a)(5) and the type style requirements of NRAP 32(a)(6) because this brief has been prepared in a proportionally spaced typeface using Microsoft Word 2016 in 14-point Times New Roman font.

-2. I further certify that this petition complies with the page- or typevolume limitations of NRAP 40 or 40A because it is either:
+2. I further certify that this brief complies with the page- or type-volume limitations of NRAP 32(a)(7) because, excluding the parts of the brief exempted by NRAP 32(a)(7)(C), it is either:

-\boxtimes proportionally spaced, has a typeface of 14 points or more and contains 2,972 words; or does not exceed pages.
+proportionally spaced, has a typeface of 14 points or more and contains words; or

+\boxtimes does not exceed 10 pages.